Weeks-UNC/shapemapper-txome/README.md

-# kallisto-txome
+# shapemapper-txome
 *Copyright 2018 Steven Busan*.
 This project is licensed under the terms of the MIT license.

-Wrapper scripts for running [ShapeMapper2](https://github.com/Weeks-UNC/shapemapper2) on large numbers of transcript targets.
-Performs a fast pseudoalignment with `kallisto`, then sorts and splits output by target and runs separate `shapemapper` instances on each target and associated reads.
+Wrapper scripts for running [ShapeMapper2](https://github.com/Weeks-UNC/shapemapper2) with large numbers of transcript targets.
+Performs a fast pseudoalignment with `kallisto` (or accepts an existing alignment in SAM/BAM format), then sorts and bins reads by target and runs separate `shapemapper` instances on each target and associated reads.

 Warning: these scripts are in active development and are untested